danwilliams/rustmark/README.md

 load resources from the local filesystem, which can be useful for development and testing, and when there are large content files.

-It is possible to supplement or override Markdown content files and static assets.
+It is possible to supplement or override Markdown content files, HTML templates, and static assets.
 Static assets are subdivided into protected and public.

 It is advisable to bake Markdown files into the binary for performance reasons, as they will not be cached if loaded locally, so will be parsed on every